typedb/typedb-docs/README.md

  </div>
 ```

-In order for the above html/markdown to be presented as a colored panel, `predefined-title` must map to an object contained within `coloredPanels` accessible in `views/colored-panels.js`.
+In order for the above html/markdown to be presented as a coloured panel, `predefined-title` must map to an object contained within `coloredPanels` accessible in [`views/colored-panels.js`](views/colored-panels.js).

 **Colored Labels**

-To add an inline colored label, use the following structure.
+To add an inline coloured label, use the following structure.

 ```
 [Label Title]
 ```

-In order for the above to be presented as a colored label, the `Label Title` must be included in the `labelsList` accessible in `views/colored-labels.js`.
+In order for the above to be presented as a coloured label, the `Label Title` must be included in the `labelsList` accessible in [`views/colored-labels.js`](views/colored-labels.js).

+### API References

+API references are written and maintained in `.yml` files.
+In order to work, with these files, you need to have a solid understanding of yaml anchors and references.

+Client API reference files are accessible via [`03-client-api/references`](03-client-api/references) and Concept API references via [`04-concept-api/references`](04-client-api/references).

-## Tests
+### Tests

 - Code blocks that have no language name, will not be tested.
 - Code blocks whose language is not `java`, `javascript` or `python` will not be tested.
 - Code blocks that follow the `<!-- test-ignore --> flag, will not be tested.
+- Code blocks that follow the `<!-- test-delay --> flag, with the flag expected to be removed in the next major or minor release.
 - Code blocks of `java`, `javascript` or `python` that are not preceded by any test flags, will be tested as snippets.
-Current snippets are:
-    - One or more assignments of Java `GraqlQuery` objects
-    - Graql queries
+Learn more about [Snippet Tests](test/snippet/README.md).
 - Code blocks that follow the `<!-- test-standalone file-name.extension --> flag, will be tested as standalones.
-Standalones are self-contained code blocks, that are expected to compile and run on their own.
-- Using the `<!-- test-standalone file-name.extension -->` flag requires modification of one of the following test files:
-    - `PhoneCalls.java` or `SocialNetwork.java` under `test/standalone/java/`
-    - `phoneCalls.js` or `socialNetwork.js` under `test/standalone/nodejs/`
-    - `phone_calls.py` or `social_network.py` under `test/standalone/python/`
+Learn more about [Standalone Tests](test/standalone/README.md).